everyday-cc/powerbi/_news/2021-08-21-how-to-leverage-the-features-of-power-bi-when-using-an-iphone-ipad-or-mac.md

 ---
 category: news
 title: "How to leverage the features of Power BI when using an iPhone, iPad or Mac"
 excerpt: "Microsoft's Power BI helps professionals, including Apple users, better understand their data.
 Here's how users with an iPhone, iPad or Mac can take advantage of all Power BI offers.
-The popularity of bestsellers such as Jill Lepore's \"If Then\" and Tim ..."
+The ..."
 publishedDateTime: 2021-08-20T21:54:00Z
 originalUrl: "https://www.techrepublic.com/article/how-to-leverage-the-power-of-power-bi-using-apple-technologies/"
 webUrl: "https://www.techrepublic.com/article/how-to-leverage-the-power-of-power-bi-using-apple-technologies/"